axecalibur-dev/eventhopper/Readme.md

 **www.example.com**

-1. The application used Express JS to run a restful server while using postgres as primary database and mongodb as secondary database.
+1. The application uses Express JS to run a restful server while using postgres as primary database and mongodb as secondary database.
 2. The applications exposes three types of routes ( endpoints ):
    - **2A**: Users ( for services related to user such as creating a new user. ) | /users
    - **2B**: Events ( for services related to events such as publishing a new event, search, get details of one particular event using it's id, list down all events currently active on the platform. ) /events